kryptobi/kryptobi/README.md

 ### Hi there 👋, i'm Tobi

-A backend software engineer with experience in different frameworks and languages with enthusiast in GIT.
+A backend software engineer using asp.net with experience in different frameworks and languages with enthusiast in GIT.

 #### Languages

-C, C++, C#, Java, Javascript and some Scriptlanguages.
+C, C++, C#, PHP, Java, Javascript and some Scriptlanguages.

 #### projects